wangqinghang123/wangqinghang123.github.io/README.md

 * **Qinghang Wang*** et al., Novel Mg-Bi-Mn wrought alloys: The effects of extrusion temperature and Mn addition on their microstructures and mechanical properties.
 J. Magnes.
 Alloys 10 (2022) 2588-2606.
 * **Qinghang Wang*** et al., Grain size dependence of annealing strengthening of an extruded Mg-Gd-Zn alloy subjected to pre-compression deformation.
 J. Magnes.
 Alloys 10 (2022) 3576-3588.
 ### 2021
-* **Qinghang Wang*** et al., Strategies for enhancing the room-temperature stretch formability of magnesium alloy sheets: a review.
-J. Mater.
-Sci.
-56 (2021) 12965-12998.
+* **Qinghang Wang**, Bin Jiang, Aitao Tang, Chao He, Dingfei Zhang, Jiangfeng Song, Tianhao Yang, Guangsheng Huang, Fusheng Pan, Formation of the elliptical texture and its effect on the mechanical properties and stretch formability of dilute Mg-Sn-Y sheet by Zn addition.
+Materials Science and Engineering: A, 746 (2019) 259-275.
 ### 2020
 * **Qinghang Wang** et al., Reduction per pass effect on texture traits and mechanical anisotropy of Mg-Al-Zn-Mn-Ca alloy subjected to unidirectional and cross rolling.
 J. Mater.
 Res.
 Technol.
 9 (2020) 9607-9619.
 * **Qinghang Wang** et al., Pre-strain effect on twinning and de-twinning behaviors of Mg-3Li alloy traced by quasi-in-situ EBSD.
 Mater.
 Sci.
 Eng.
 A 798 (2020) 140069.